HarleyTG-O/sc-killfeed/README.md

 # Star Citizen Kill Tracker

-A lightweight, Python-based kill tracker for *Star Citizen* that monitors the game log file and sends PvP, suicide, or environmental death notifications directly to a configured Discord webhook.
+A lightweight, kill tracker for *Star Citizen* that monitors the game log file and sends PvP, suicide, or environmental death notifications directly to a configured Discord webhook.
 It includes:

 - A tray icon with Start/Stop tracking options
 - An optional in-game overlay (transparent overlay window)